Alan Hinkes: Cho Oyu dispute

 Cho Oyu: Showing the route from camp III at 7,500. m, which crosses the "yellow bands", to get to the final flat summit plateau.

 Carlos Pauner: The Spanish mountaineer recording his 5th official eight-thousander, on the plateau of Cho Oyu, at the "prayer flags" with "view of everest" (the Elizabeth Hawley criteria), but circa 15 mins away from the "technical" summit.

 His 30 April 1990 ascent of Cho Oyu, which he completed alone in low visibility, is disputed by one observer.
 Cho Oyu has a broadly flat summit plateau with no cairn (the traditional prayer flags on Cho Oyu's summit plateau do not mark the "technical" summit).
 The summit is a small unmarked "hump" (or "bump") (which many Cho Oyu YouTube summit videos miss).
-While the height differential of this hump is small, Ralf Dujmovits, 3-time Cho Oyu summiter, notes that for a strong climber to get to the "hump" area can take another 30 minutes.
+While the height differential of this hump is small, Ralf Dujmovits, 3-time Cho Oyu summiteer, notes that for a strong climber to get to the "hump" area can take another 30 minutes.

 The source of the dispute was that Himalayan chronicler Elizabeth Hawley, whose Himalayan Database is used by online databases like AdventureStats, "unrecognised" his Cho Oyu ascent in Spring 2005 (15 years after summiting).
 Hawley based her decision on an interview with Hinkes, and on other team members.
 Hawley agrees Hinkes reached the summit plateau (as does Eberhard Jurgalski's list), but questions how Hinkes could have been on the “technical” summit for certain, if he could not see it.

 Elizabeth Hawley: The influential Himalayan chronicler decided, years after Hinkes' climb, not to accept his view; she remains the only publicly verifiable source of dispute on Hinkes' climb.
 She died in 2018.

 But his claim to have now climbed all 8000ers is open to question.
 In April 1990 he and others reached the summit plateau of Cho Oyu.
 It was misty so they could not see well; nine years later Hinkes said he had “wandered around for a while” in the summit area but could see very little and eventually descended to join the others, one of whom said they had not reached the top.